chris-pikul/electronic-symbols/README.md

 Open-Source electronic schematic diagram symbols in SVG, JPG, and PNG formats.

-Each symbol is named in it's file and it's dimensions are 150x150.
-SVG versions have been optimized with SVGO already.
-PNG versions are black on transparent.
-JPG has been compressed to 80% quality.
-And additionally there's a folder `JPG-ICO` that has 32px sized jpeg versions at 50% quality for icon sampling.

-They where designed on a grid based on 25px, with 4 subdivisions.
+## About

+Each component was drawn as vector shapes, on individual 150x150 tiles.
+Each path is (mostly) aligned with a 25px grid with 4 sub-divisions.
+This should make the outbound leads easier to connect in-between components.

+The available formats are:

+ - [SVG](./SVG/) - Has been optimized with SVGO for smaller filesizes.
+ - [PNG](./PNG/) - Transparent background with black outlines on top.
+ - [JPG](./JPG/) - Black on white, compressed to 80% quality.

+Additionally there is a [JPG-ICO](./JPG-ICO/) folder which holds 32x32 50% quality jpg versions for this table.

 ## Included Components